Is it Time to Dump Your Website for Social Media?

-- Ownership and Control – Building your primary digital presence on a social platform leaves you vulnerable to any restrictions or changes that platform decides to impose.
+- Ownership and Control – Building your primary digital presence on a social platform leaves you vulnerable to any restrictions or changes the platform decides to impose.

-If you are already a well-known public figure or run a very small business, dumping your website to concentrate on social media might make sense.
+If you’re already a well-known public figure or run a very small business, dumping your website might make sense.
 For the majority of businesses, however, the disadvantages still outweigh the benefits.
 Take the time to clean up that old website and carry on.

-The digital landscape is complicated and costly, but your customers are online so you must be too.
-Companies who wish to explore the concept of moving to a social media only presence could start by choosing one social platform to be the hub of their social media efforts.
-Create some original content for that platform, promote it natively and measure the results in comparison to content hosted on your website.
+You could explore the concept of building an online presence on social media only.
+Choose one social platform to be the hub of your social media efforts.
+Create original content for that platform and promote it natively.
+Then measure the results compared to the content hosted on your website.

-By staying abreast of your options and experimenting with this concept on a small scale, you can stay competitive and agile and be ready to shift with the times.
-Work with professionals who make it their business to stay abreast of the constant changes in this space so you can best leverage the symbiotic relationship between all of your online assets.
+There’s nothing wrong with experimenting with this concept.
+It will keep you competitive, agile, and ready to shift with the times.
+But work with professionals who make it their business to stay abreast of the constant changes in this space.
+And until you’re ready to pull the plug on your website, leverage the symbiotic relationship between all of your online assets.